-Size: This is the size of the image in pixels.
+Origin and Size: This is the size of the image in pixels.
 You can type in a value for precise cropping.
+You can also specify the origin, which is the bottom-left corner of the image.

 Straighten: This slider allows you to rotate the image from -20 degrees to +20 degrees.